wultra/react-native-powerauth-mobile-sdk/docs/Accessing-Native-PowerAuthSDK.md

 #import "LiftPowerAuthSdk.h"
 #import <PowerAuth2/PowerAuthSDK.h>

-// The `bridge` availability depends on the place, where you're trying to access the PowerAuthSDK object.
+// The `bridge` (of type `RCTBridge`) availability depends on the place, where you're trying to access the PowerAuthSDK object.
 // For example, you can access it in the AppDelegate that implements `RCTAppDelegate` or as property of an `RCTBridgeModule`.
 PowerAuthSDK * sdk = LiftPowerAuthSdk(@"myPowerauthInstance", bridge);
 if (sdk) {